-- 3.1 Background and Theory The trainee should start their training with a fundamental understanding of good laboratory practices learned from classes at school. - 3.2 Objectives, Principles, and Knowledge To gain and hone the skills necessary to be able to conduct analysis and testify to the results for the justice system ervices - 3.3 Health and Safety Hazards NA - 3.4 Universal Precautions should be practiced at all times PPE is provided, but it is up the trainee to protect themselves. - Reading and Practical Exercises 3.5 - Complete ISPFS Core Training 3.5.1 - Read section 28B, pg 533-540 of Analytical Chemistry by Skoog/ 3.5.2 West/ Holler, 6th edition.
-2 - Review Controlled Substances Analytical methods 3.5.3 - Demonstrate competence in using laboratory balances by performing 3.5.4 monthly checks - iemons, inent and ho hose the state of the s Review and demonstrate understanding of Uncertainty of Measurement and how it is calculated at ISPFS
+- 3.1 Background and Theory The trainee should start their training with a fundamental understanding of good laboratory practices learned from classes at school. - 3.2 Objectives, Principles, and Knowledge To gain and hone the skills necessary to be able to conduct analysis and testify to the results for the justice system. ervices - 3.3 Health and Safety Hazards NA - 3.4 Universal Precautions should be practiced at all times.
+PPE is provided, but it is up the trainee to protect themselves. - Reading and Practical Exercises 3.5 - Complete ISPFS Core Training 3.5.1 - Read section 28B, pg 533-540 of Analytical Chemistry by Skoog/ 3.5.2 West/ Holler, 6th edition.
+2 - Review Controlled Substances Analytical methods 3.5.3 - Demonstrate competence in using laboratory balances by performing 3.5.4 monthly checks - emons, nent and ho nent and ho hose the second seco Review and demonstrate understanding of Uncertainty of Measurement and how it is calculated at ISPFS